mister-dj/PowerShell/Modules/HubSpotApi/README.md

 # License

-See the [LICENSE.txt](https://github.com/mister-dj/PowerShell/blob/main/LICENSE.txt) file in the root of this repo.
+See the [LICENSE.txt](https://github.com/mister-dj/PowerShell/blob/main/LICENSE.txt) file in the root of this repository.